 3. Treated Diamonds

 Treated diamonds are natural diamonds that have undergone treatments to improve their appearance.
-These treatments can enhance the diamond's color or clarity.
+These treatments can enhance the diamond's colour or clarity.
 Laser drilling, high-temperature annealing, and fracture filling are common treatments used to improve a diamond's aesthetic appeal.
 While treated diamonds are typically less expensive than untreated diamonds, it is important to disclose any treatments applied to ensure transparency.

-4. Colored Diamonds
+4. Coloured Diamonds

 The 4 C's of Diamonds: Understanding Diamond Quality Types

-When evaluating a diamond, whether natural or lab-grown, the 4 C's of diamonds—Cut, Color, Clarity, and Carat Weight—are critical factors that determine its overall quality.
+When evaluating a diamond, whether natural or lab-grown, the 4 C's of diamonds—Cut, Colour, Clarity, and Carat Weight—are critical factors that determine its overall quality.
 These universal grading standards help buyers assess the diamond’s value and ensure they get the best for their money.

 1. Cut

 The cut refers to how well a diamond's facets reflect light.
 A well-cut diamond will exhibit exceptional brilliance and sparkle.
-The cut is often considered the most important of the 4 C's, as a poorly cut diamond can appear dull even if its color and clarity are excellent.
+The cut is often considered the most important of the 4 C's, as a poorly cut diamond can appear dull even if its colour and clarity are excellent.

-2. Color
+2. Colour

 3. Clarity